-What is Type I Error?
+What is a Type I Error?

-What is Type II Error?
+What is a Type II Error?

 Type I Error & Type II Error Explained with Diagram

-- Type II Error: When one fails to reject the Null hypothesis when it is actually false or does not hold good, one commits Type II error.
-It can also be termed as false negative.
+- Type II Error: When one fails to reject the Null hypothesis when it is actually false or does not hold good, one commits a Type II error.
+It can also be termed as a false negative.

-- In other cases when one rejects the Null Hypothesis when it is false or not true, and when fails to reject the Null hypothesis when it is true is correct decision.
+- In other cases when one rejects the Null Hypothesis when it is false or not true, and when fails to reject the Null hypothesis when it is true is the correct decision.